This post is sponsored by the National Processed Raspberry Council.

 Back to School time is here and therefore, so is daily lunch prep.
 I’ve shared before how I don’t really enjoy packing lunches.
 Shocker, I know.

-To avoid the mental overwhelm that I know will hit me the first week of school, I’ve begun prepping for lunches.
-This past week I went shopping and started stocking up on healthy snacks so I am ready to go on day 1.
-The pressure already feels less and I’m a little proud of myself for planning so far ahead.
+To avoid the mental overwhelm that I know will hit me the first week of school, I start prepping for lunches early.
+I go shopping and start stocking up on healthy snacks so I am ready to go on day 1.
+This helps to lessen the pressure and you'll be proud of yourself for planning so far ahead.